writethedocs/www/docs/conf/eu/2016/news/videos-coc-report.md

-We'd like to thank the Django community, who has been pioneering such efforts, for example in the last [DjangoCon Europe](https://2016.djangocon.eu/blog/article/2016-04-11-coc-transparency-report/), their dedication to inclusive, safe spaces in tech communities and events is an inspiration to use, and we hope to see similar efforts in other communities.
+We'd like to thank the Django community, who has been pioneering such efforts, for example in the last [DjangoCon Europe](https://2016.djangocon.eu/blog/article/2016-04-11-coc-transparency-report/), their dedication to inclusive, safe spaces in tech communities and events is an inspiration to us, and we hope to see similar efforts in other communities.

 ## Videos are available!

-In case you missed our [October Newsletter](http://us6.campaign-archive2.com/?u=94377ea46d8b176a11a325d03&id=4590c219d2&e=3ba9122f21), we're happy to present to you all the conference videos from this year, uploaded to our YouTube channel and organized into a [happy playlist](https://www.youtube.com/playlist?list=PLZAeFn6dfHpnN8fXXHwPtPY33aLGGhYLJ)!
+In case you missed our [October Newsletter](http://www.writethedocs.org/blog/newsletter-october-2016/), we're happy to present to you all the conference videos from this year, uploaded to our YouTube channel and organized into a [happy playlist](https://www.youtube.com/playlist?list=PLZAeFn6dfHpnN8fXXHwPtPY33aLGGhYLJ)!